Improving git workflow

 git status --porcelain=v1 | \

-# Filter only those that haven’t been staged yet
+# Filter only those not staged yet

 grep --invert-match --extended-regexp '^[MADR] ' | \